Dunmanway Heritage Centre

 This Centre isnt part of the Irish Family History Foundations island-wide network of research centres.
 Nor is it attached to a museum or other publicly funded institution.

-Dunmanway Heritage Centre is the creation of the town's Historical Society and it is operated, manned and nurtured by its members.
+Dunmanway Heritage Centre is the creation of the town's Historical Association and it is operated, manned and nurtured by its members.

 Centrally located on Main Street, just a stone's throw from the market square, it is entirely independent of any affiliations and receives no local authority or other state funding.

 As Pat McCarthy, one of the Associations founders, explains, maintaining the premises is one of the groups biggest headaches.
 When we first started we hadnt a shilling, but we were lucky to receive free accommodation just along from the current premises.

 Unfortunately, we had to move after about four years and now pay an annual rent of 2,500, which takes a big lump out of our budget.
 And then theres also light and heating.

 Since the Centre is open five hours a day, that tots up to a fair sized bill.
 So how does the group keep afloat?